 - Heart disease

+Research (10) has shown cranberries may prevent or slow tumor growth in certain cancers.
+Several studies in mice and rats have successfully used cranberries to help manage cancer.
 Cranberries may also help increase apoptosis (cancer cell death).
-Some studies suggest the phytochemicals in cranberries combine to produce synergistic health benefits.
+Some studies suggest the phytochemicals in cranberries combine to produce synergistic health benefits (11).

 And cranberries may even help manage conventional cancer treatment side effects.
-In one study on rats, cranberry extract reduced heart damage from the risky chemo drug doxorubicin.
+In one study on rats (12), cranberry extract reduced heart damage from the risky chemo drug doxorubicin.

 Studies into cranberries’ anti-cancer mechanisms are in early stages.
 But there are many going on and they show great promise.